 During the course of history, the Nubians typically blended and merged with the Egyptians during the Pharaonic age.
 In fact, a number of ancient pharaohs were of Nubian decent, and their legacy has inevitably lived on.
 These days, there are still several Nubian communities scattered around the country.
 Many of these small villages have become very popular with tourists nowadays.

 The Nubians Of Elephantine Island

-Elephantine Island is a popular destination between locals and tourists alike since it offers visitors an idea opportunity to take a break from the frantic city life found in Aswan.
+Although Elephantine Island is a popular destination between locals and tourists alike, With so many other Aswan tourist attractions available, the island still often overlooked by tourists.
+It is a lovely place to visit since it offers visitors an ideal opportunity to take a break from the frantic city life found in Aswan.
 Unlike nearby Kitchener’s Island, visitors to Elephantine Island are able to stay on the island thanks to the many resorts and hotels, and this makes exploring the island so much more fun.

 Visiting The Nubian Village

 Although some travel guides speak of a single Nubian village on Elephantine Island, there are in fact two villages.
 The first Nubian village is Siou village and the second is called Koti village, both of which run across the center of the island.
 The two villages are connected by a footpath, and collectively, they are remains of three distinct settlements.

 Many of the Nubians you’ll find living at either Nubian village were relocated here during the latter half of the twentieth century as construction of the High Dam in Aswan neared completion.
 The construction of the dam essentially meant that the Nubian communities had no option but to move.